risk-first/website/menagerie/Software-Dependency-Risk.md

 2. The exact Kolmogorov complexity is uncomputable anyway.
 It's just a fairly abstract idea, so we shouldn't get too hung up on this.
 There is no function to be able to say, "what's the Kolmogorov complexity of string X"
 3. What is this new library function we've created?
 Is `abcdRepeater` going to be part of _every_ Javascript?
 If so, then we've shifted [Codebase Risk](Complexity-Risk) away from ourselves, but we've pushed [Communication Risk](Communication-Risk) and [Dependency Risk](Dependency-Risk) onto every _other_ user of Javascript.
 (Why these?
 Because `abcdRepeater` will be clogging up the documentation and other people will rely on it to function correctly.)
 4. Are there equivalent functions for every single other string?
 If so, then compilation is no longer a tractable problem: is `return abcdRepeater(10)` correct code?
 Well, now we have a massive library of different `XXXRepeater` functions to compile against to see if it is...
 So, what we _lose_ in [Kolmogorov Complexity](Complexity-Risk) we gain in [Big-O Complexity](Complexity-Risk).
 5. Language design, then, is about _ergonomics_.
 After you have passed the relatively low bar of providing [Turing Completeness](https://en.wikipedia.org/wiki/Turing_completeness), the key is to provide _useful_ features that enable problems to be solved, without over-burdening the user with features they _don't_ need.
-And in fact, all software is about this.
+And in fact, all software is about this. (expand on this)

+tbd diagram

 ## Ergonomics Examined